Like most Baby Boomers I know, we hear the word “Millennial” and there is a

 and Boomers will never really co-exist happily but will tolerate each other until

-another, younger, more annoying generation comes along to keep us on our toes.
+another, a younger, more annoying generation comes along to keep us on our toes.
 In other words “things are never going to be easy in a Multi Generational Workplace”

-What Baby Boomers can Learn from Millennials at Work?
+What Baby Boomers Can Learn from Millennials at Work?

 Regardless, I have learned some ways of keeping sane in the workplace, and even

 - Use their technological abilities.
 (Why waste time calling tech support when

 you can bribe a millennial with a Power Drink?)

 - Take advantage of their transparency: what other age groups will honestly tell

 you how much they are making if you ask?
 (And face it, we all want to